Ameba-AIoT/ameba-iot-docs/ameba/en/software_tools/image_tool/src/image_tool.rst

 During image download or Flash Erase operation, if Flash block protection configuration is detected on the device, Image Tool will pop up a dialog to guide user for the follow-up actions.

-For NOR Flash, only Flash type and protection register value will be shown
+For NOR Flash, only Flash type and protection register value will be shown.

 .. figure:: ../figures/nor.png
    :scale: 90%
    :align: center